… updated on Tuesday, February 28, 2023 17:46 UTC

 While the vendors and the marketers were fighting the positioning battles, experienced engineers did what they do best – they found a solution to a problem with the tools at hand.
 Many scalable real-life SDN implementations (as opposed to works great in PowerPoint ones) use BGP to modify forwarding information in the network (or even filter traffic with BGP FlowSpec), and implement programmatic access to BGP with something like ExaBGP.

-Also, don’t forget that we’ve been using remote-triggered black holes for years (the RFC describing it is five years old, but the technology itself is way older) – we just didn’t know we were doing SDN back in those days.
+Also, don’t forget that we’ve been using remote-triggered black holes for years (the RFC describing it was published in 2009, but the technology itself is way older) – we just didn’t know we were doing SDN back in those days.

-Finally, controllers focused on device- or service provisioning or orchestration commonly use existing management plane protocols like NETCONF or emerging protocols like XMPP or OpFlex.
+Finally, controllers focused on device- or service provisioning or orchestration commonly use existing management plane protocols like NETCONF.

 Which one should I use?